Charlotte Housing Market: Trends & Prices (2025)

 Cherry is one of Charlotte’s oldest surviving African-American neighborhoods and is located near the Myers Park suburb.

-This historic neighborhood honors its past with plaques and historic landmark designations while looking to the future.
-The Cherry Community Organization is committed to preserving the historic nature of this community, while providing housing opportunities for families from all backgrounds.
+This historic neighborhood honors its past with plaques and landmark designations while looking to the future.
+The Cherry Community Organization is committed to preserving the important nature of this community, while providing housing opportunities for families from all backgrounds.

 Quick Facts